 DiscountRate: ‘In’ AS data, ID: 136, region: ‘EU+CH+NO’

 To derive the Discounted Investment per Capita per year information from several sources needs to be used.
 The CapitalCost can be derived from the OSeMBE input data by technology and year.
 As described already above, also in this case the country is not indicated but needs to be derived from the initial two letters of the technology names.
 The NewCapacity per technology and year needs to be multiplied to derive the undiscounted investment costs.
 The NewCapacity can be found in the results files.
-To get the discounted investment the result of the previous calculation needs to be divided by the discount factor which is: 1+DiscountRateycurrent−ystart The DiscountRate can be taken from the OSeMBE input, anyhow it is for the entire mode 0.05.
+To get the discounted investment the result of the previous calculation needs to be divided by the discount factor which is: 1+DiscountRateycurrent−ystart .
+The DiscountRate can be taken from the OSeMBE input, anyhow it is for the entire mode 0.05.
 Finally, all is divided by the number of citizens in the contemplated country, which needs to be taken from another REEEM model.

 Levelized Cost of Electricity (per country, resulting from the installed and used technologies)